adyanth/cloudflare-operator/README.md

 ![Operator Architecture](images/OperatorArchitecture.png#center)

-There is more detailed information on this architecture and thought process behind it in my [blog post](https://adyanth.site/posts/migration-compose-k8s/cloudflare-tunnel-operator-architecture/).
+There is more detailed information on this architecture and the thought process behind it in my [blog post](https://adyanth.site/posts/migration-compose-k8s/cloudflare-tunnel-operator-architecture/).

 ## Getting Started